imjihuan/fuego/docs/rst_src/Command_Line_Tool_-_ftc.rst

   ftc query-board -b beaglebone -n TOOLCHAIN

 The ``set-var`` and ``delete-var`` commands are used to set or delete an individual dynamic variable for a board.
-(A board 'variable' is the same thing as a board 'attribute' referenced above.)
-These commands are intended for programs that automatically configure attributes of a board, and are not usually used by users directly.
-See the online usage help for these commands for the syntax for setting or deleting a board variable.
+These ``ftc`` commands are intended for programs that automatically configure attributes of a board, and are not usually used by users directly.

 ftc set-var and delete-var
 --------------------------